 So, without even having to specify any method, basic data access is provided.

-For more information, see the Spring Data Neo4j page and choose the latest documentation link on the right side of the page.
+For more information, see the Spring Data Neo4j documentation.

 For a more thorough walkthrough of the code, see the resources linked below.
-We also provide a number of example projects using Spring Data Neo4j, Spring Boot, and web frameworks like Angular.js on GitHub.
+We also provide reactive development through the Spring Data Neo4j RX project.

 The Neo4j, GraphAware, and Pivotal teams.